 Where is Ubud

 North of Bali’s capital Denpasar you can find the cultural capital of Bali, Ubud.
 A city filled with markets, restaurants, temples and surrounded by beautiful waterfalls it is a place that must be on your Bali itinerary.
 You can easily reach the city within an hour by taxi from some of the coastal towns in Kuta such as Canggu or Seminyak.
-Explore rice fields, or the monkey forest, Ubud has it all.
+Explore rice fields, or the monkey forest, there are so many things to do in Ubud.
 To give you a better idea, check the map below to see where Ubud is located!

 Where to stay in Ubud

 With Ubud being one of Bali’s most popular tourist destination there is a large amount of accommodation available.
-From budget homestays to luxury resorts, there is something for everyone’s liking.
+From budget homestays to luxury resorts, there is something for everyone’s liking, all depending on your personal preferences and your travel budget for Bali.
 Read our recommendations below!

 For the solo backpackers and budget travelers – Hostels are the way to go for solo backpackers and budget travelers, keep the cost of your travels low and have the opportunity to meet loads of new travelers while staying in comfortable dorms.
 We highly recommend booking hostels with Hostelworld.com to find the best hostel for you based on your preferences.

 For any kind of traveler – If there is one thing we cannot go without anymore it is Airbnb.
 Airbnb is the best way to get cheap accommodation in some of the most beautiful locations.
 You can often find accommodation, comparable to luxury hotels, at a fraction of the price.
 From homestays to private villas, there is something for everyone’s budget and liking.
 And to make it even better sign up here now for AirBnB and get 30$ credit to be used on any of your future bookings!